-To make the tree of life you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
-A 12 gauge wire is about 2 mm thick (1/16″).
+To make the tree of life, you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
+A 12 gauge wire is about 2 mm thick (1/12″).
 I love using jewelry wire to create art.
 It’s super easy to work with.
-If you can’t find jewelry wire, normal wire will work too.
+If you can’t find jewelry wire, baling wire will work too.
 It’s just a little more difficult to twist.
-The amount you use will depend on the size of your bicycle wheel or whatever round form you’re using.
+The amount you use will depend on the size of your bicycle wheel or whatever round form you use.
 You also need some snips to cut the wire.

-If the rim still has the spokes remove them first and then spray paint the rim black.
+If the rim still has the spokes remove them first.

 Measure the diameter of the rim and cut the jewelry wire into pieces that are about 1 3/4 times as long as the diameter of the rim.
-You’ll need about 60 pieces in total.
-The more pieces you cut the wider the tree trunk will be.
+You’ll need about 60 to 70 pieces in total.
+The more pieces you cut, the wider the tree trunk will be.

-Place all the strips of wire together and twist them tightly just off center from where the middle line would be to form the trunk.
+Place all the strips of wire together and twist them tightly just off-center from where the middle line would be to form the trunk.
 Place the twisted wire strips over the bicycle rim to check if you’re happy with the trunk length.
-If you look at a photo of a tree the trunk isn’t really that high in proportion to the tree so don’t twist the wire too far up.
-You won’t have enough to make the branches later.
+If you look at a photo of a real tree, the trunk isn’t really that high in relation to the rest of the tree, so don’t twist the wire too far up.
+You won’t have enough to make the branches and roots later 😉

 Once you’re happy, split the shorter wires into five groups.
-Don’t worry about trying to make the groups the same thickness, it will add to the organic look of the tree later.
-Then simply twist and split, twist and split to form the roots.
-Try to make sure you twist the wires in the same direction so you don’t unravel a previous twist.
-Keep on placing the tree of life on the rim to check if you’re happy with the form and adapt as you go along.
+Don’t worry about trying to make the groups the same thickness; it will add to the organic look of the tree later 😉 Then simply twist and split, twist and split to form the roots.
+Try to ensure you twist the wires in the same direction, so you don’t unravel a previous twist.
+Keep placing the tree of life on the rim to check if you’re happy with the form and adapt as you go along.